WildaSoftware/Feedybacky/README.md

 If you just want to use Feedybacky, you can copy the ZIP archive from the repository and unzip to the destinated directory.
 It is important to have all subfolders (`css`, `js` etc.) next to each other in the same directory.

+Of course, you can also install Feedybacky as NPM package:

+	npm install --save feedybacky

 If you want to modify or build Feedybacky by yourself, you should install NPM dependencies by running `npm install` command, install `gulp-cli` globally (`npm install -g gulp-cli`) and run `gulp` in Feedybacky directory `npm install gulp`.
 Afterwards, you can copy whole following directories to the destinated folder: `css`, `dependencies`, `i18n`, `img`, `js`.

 ### How to include Feedybacky in my web page? ###